ember-learn/handbook/ember-releases.md

 ⚠️ WAIT! ⚠️ - Please ensure that Ember, Ember CLI and EmberData have each released before proceeding

-We have a CLI tool called [`tool-new-release`](https://github.com/ember-learn/tool-new-release) that automates many of the below steps and is recommended.
-Each of those automated steps has a manual fallback process.

-- install `tool-new-release` - this automates most of the things (deprecated and soon will not be needed)
 - install 1Password and make sure you have access to the `Ember CLI` vault
-- install `1password-cli`
-- sign in to `1password-cli`
 - sign in to 1password `Ember CLI` vault

 ### Follow these release steps in this specific order: